borderlinecolson/pelicanfrontend/README.md

 # Pelican
 Pelican is a private and secure encrypted chat application ment to bring you the security of matrix with the ease of discord

-Pelican is being written with Web Languages for the frontend and {} for the backend
+Pelican is being written with (PHP, HTML, CSS, Javascript) for the frontend and {} for the backend

  - [ ] API
  - [ ] Login System